 War shares memories of the conflict that secured Croatia's independence from the former Yugoslavia, a struggle that

 cost more than 20,000 lives.
-Spend the afternoon at leisure,
+Spend the afternoon

-Day 9 - Depart Dubrovnik
+Day 9 - Dubrovnik

 Transfer to the airport for your flight home.